 “The best way to unblock the meibomian gland is through regular cleaning and warm compresses.
 This can help loosen the crusts on the eyelid so that they are easier to remove,” he advises.

 Younger people might experience the same effect in autumn and winter when dry, cold winds blow and can cause eyes to stream.

 “Protecting your eyes by wearing sunglasses in hot, smokey or dusty environments can protect eyes.
 Plus, while not enough on its own, drinking more water may help your body produce a more healthy volume of tears, as well as cutting down on alcohol and caffeine, which can make the symptoms of dry eye worse,” Daniel advises.

 2. Certain medications, medical conditions or recent laser eye surgery

-Categorised as full rather than marginal dry eye syndrome, these causes including those who suffer from Bell’s palsy, Sjögren's syndrome, rheumatoid arthritis and lupus, may mean that over-the-counter remedies don’t help the symptoms of dry eyes.
+Some causes – including those who suffer from conditions such as Sjögren's syndrome, rheumatoid arthritis, diabetes and lupus – may mean that over-the-counter remedies don’t help the symptoms of dry eyes.

 “Speak to your doctor or an optometrist about prescription medication.
-You need active drugs to increase, stimulate and improve the makeup of your tears,” advises Hardiman-McCartney.
-Symptoms include uncomfortable red eyes and can be disabling.
+You may need active drugs to increase, stimulate and improve the consistency of your tears,” advises Daniel.
+Symptoms include uncomfortable, red eyes and can be disabling.